aarong/feedme-client/README.md

   a feed object associated with the feed receives a valid call to `feed.desireOpen()`.

-- `err.message === "BAD_ACTION_REVELATION: ..."`
+- `err.message === "BAD_FEED_ACTION: ..."`

-  The server transmitted an action revelation with an invalid delta operation or a non-matching feed data hash.
+  The server transmitted a feed action notification with an invalid delta operation or a non-matching feed data hash.

   The client will attempt to reopen the feed as configured.